luzhixing12345/luzhixing12345/README.md

 # Hi there 👋

 Hi, I’m a computer science major from Wuhan University, China.
-My research interests are memory, network and driver.
+My research interests are operating system, compiler and network.

 Welcome to: